flyconnectome/hemibrain_olf_data/README.md

 * RHS.FIB: difference between FAFB.RHS and FIB
 * lineage: this column distinguishes between embryonic and larval PNs of the anterodorsal lineage (e adPN or l adPN)
 * birth order: the assignement of DP1l, VC5 and DC4 to e adPN is based on our data.
 So the placement in the birth order is putative, according to gaps in order as already described in the literature.

+The file `other_PNs.csv` lists non classical olfactory or thermo-hygro PNs, those that include SEZ innervation and almost bypass the AL or those that input onto the AL.